macnetic/faust/README-tests-ci-release.md

 to run every night.
 If any of the tested pyfaust/matfaust submodules or functions fails (and they are all tested at the time of writing), the erroneous tests will be displayed in the ci job output.

+**<a name="test_cover">
+2.5 Test Coverage
+</a>**

+It really matters to keep a metric of how much code is covered by the tests in the project.

+- The ci job ``pyfaust_test_code_coverage`` measures the test coverage for pyfaust (using the same tests as ``ctest_python`` and ``doctest_nightly_pyfaust``).
+At the moment I'm writing these lines, the cover is about 72%.
+The same ci job produces a report available on gitlab-pages too as job's artifact (e.g.: [report](https://faustgrp.gitlabpages.inria.fr/-/faust/-/jobs/3169837/artifacts/htmlcov/index.html) -- note: this link won't last forever).
+The report is also available directly as text in the ci job output.

+- For matfaust this is yet to do (using maybe [MOcov](https://github.com/MOcov/MOcov)).

 **<a name="cpp_tests">
 3. FAµST C++ core tests